 Soap Dispenser: Kohler Traditional Design with Vibrant Stainless finish.

-Wall Paint: Kelly-Moore The Blarney Stone in semi-gloss finish.
+Wall Paint: Kelly-Moore The Blarney Stone in a semi-gloss finish.

-Perhaps the Rose Court kitchen reminds you of your kitchen.
-Perhaps you like the layout of your kitchen and the cabinets are in good condition, but you are ready for a completely new look and feel.
-KitchenCRATE can make this happen in just a few days and for an amazingly-low price.
+Perhaps the dated before pictures of this Rose Court kitchen reminds you of your kitchen.
+Maybe you like the layout of your kitchen, but you are ready for a completely new look and feel.
+Contact us today and we will make this happen in just a few days and for an amazingly low price.